 I love paper!
 I love how it feels, and I especially love what you can do with it.
 I love deckled edges, handmade papers, machine-made, thin, thick, smooth, textured and toothy papers.
 White, Cream, Buff, Antique, Warm White.
 And I especially love Printmaking papers.

-I am often asked to recommend printmaking paper, and asked the difference between printmaking paper and other papers..
+I am often asked to recommend a printmaking paper, and asked the difference between printmaking paper and other art papers.

 Recommending a specific printmaking paper is a hard question to answer!

 If for no other reason than there are many different printmaking processes and many different printmaking papers.
 You can techinically print on to just about any paper surface – but some papers are better suited to different printmaking processes than others, not to mention budgets.

 I finally set about doing a little research to answer the questions students ask me, and my own questions, about paper.
 Plus other questions I didn’t realise I wanted answers for.

 And the more I researched and read, the more I wanted to share and the longer the article got – so I have split it across four parts.
 Hopefully you will find useful information and answers in any or all of these four articles:

 WHAT MAKES 'PRINTMAKING PAPER' PRINTMAKING PAPER? – where you are right now 🙂

 - What is Printmaking paper?